 Bite – Finally, the bite of the hook is measured from the tip of the hook to the inside of the bend.

 My Favorite Trout Hooks are the Gamakatsu Trout Worm Hook, Size 10.
 Hands down the best hooks on the market at the moment.

-Hook sizing is broken down into two different scales.
+Trout hook sizing is broken down into two different scales.
 The first scale is the Aught scale and the second is the normal scale.
-I fish freshwater so will focus on the second scale but here is a quick overview of each one for comparison.
+I fish freshwater so I will focus on the second scale but here is a quick overview of each one for comparison.

 And just to confuse you the numbers mean very different things 🙂

 Aught Scale: This mainly focusses on larger hook sizes used in saltwater and sport fishing.
 Each hook is measured with a /0 at the end of it. for example, you might use a 5/0 hook for tuna fishing but as the numbers go up so do the hook sizes.